ArmaniGiles/Dice_Simulator/README.md

 Description:
 ⦁	Roll, a dice or for 15 times.
 The user will get a output of the ratios of the of dice's outcomes

 ⦁	Why it was built?
-This program is to demonmstrate the involvement of the scripting language, a database, and cloud communications platform.
+This program is to demonstrate  the involvement of the scripting language, a database, and cloud communications platform.